Frequently Asked Questions

 Do you see kids?

-We do not offering ongoing pediatric care, but we do see children for most minor urgent care needs.
+Yes.
+Though we do not offering ongoing pediatric care, we do see children for most minor urgent care needs.

 Do you do sports/school physicals?